 Approved by Staff: September 2020

-Approved by Governors: To be ratified at next meeting
+Approved by Governors: October 2020

 Reviewed Date: September 2023

-"The roots to grow, the path to follow and the wings to fly."
+[&]quot;The roots to grow, the path to follow and the wings to fly."

 The Pathfinder C of E Primary School Anti-Bullying Policy

 This policy is based on DfE guidance "Preventing and Tackling Bullying" July 2017 and supporting documents.
 It also takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2016.